Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 Akira looked up mid-mix, confused.br>

 “This pork here—” she gestured toward the meat, then shifted her gaze to the salad still in his hands.<br>
-“Goes *on* that salad you’ve been mixing non-stop.”br>
+“Goes <span class="uk-text-emphasis">on</span> that salad you’ve been mixing non-stop.”br>

 She picked up a bowl of halved cherry tomatoes and handed it to him.<br>
 “And these too.”br>

 Akira took the bowl instinctively.<br>
-Emiko continued as she rinsed the pot, her tone soft but pointed.</p>
+Emiko continued as she rinsed the pot, her tone soft but pointed.<br>

 “You know, Akira... there’s a lot you can’t discover unless you actually try it out.<br>
-Sometimes the best theories come from accidental findings.”</p>
+Sometimes the best theories come from accidental findings.”<br>

 “Sure,” Akira nodded, tossing a tomato into his mouth.
 “But even in chaos, there are rules.
 That’s my job—to find them.”<br>
-He chewed thoughtfully, then started plating the salad, topping it with the chilled pork.</p>
+He chewed thoughtfully, then started plating the salad, topping it with the chilled pork.<br>

 “Emotion seems messy.
-But I think there are hidden rules, invisible patterns.”</p>
+But I think there are hidden rules, invisible patterns.”<br>

 His certainty made Emiko pause.<br>
-She admired his confidence—and felt a twinge of envy stab quietly in her chest.</p>
+She admired his confidence—and felt a twinge of envy stab quietly in her chest.<br>

 “You’re really sure of yourself, huh.”<br>
-<span class="voice-in">How can he chase his theories so directly, without hesitation?</span></p>
+<span class="voice-in">How can he chase his theories so directly, without hesitation?</span><br>

-<p>She thought about her days in the lab—running repetitive experiments, staring into Petri dishes where nothing ever seemed to appear the way it should.<br>
+She thought about her days in the lab—running repetitive experiments, staring into Petri dishes where nothing ever seemed to appear the way it should.<br>
-Fragments of stressed plants, gene traces that refused to show up, contaminants slipping through despite every precaution...</p>
+Fragments of stressed plants, gene traces that refused to show up, contaminants slipping through despite every precaution...<br>

-<p>*I might never find that key gene.
-Ever.*</p>
+<span class="uk-text-emphasis">I might never find that key gene.
+Ever.</span><br>

-<p>She wrung out a sponge and placed it aside, exhaling quietly.</p>
+She wrung out a sponge and placed it aside, exhaling quietly.<br>

-<p>Akira, still cheerful, lifted another tomato slice.<br>
+Akira, still cheerful, lifted another tomato slice.<br>
 “That’s why I believe in this.
 And just like this salad?
-I already know it’s going to taste amazing—especially with this pork.”</p>
+I already know it’s going to taste amazing—especially with this pork.”

-<p>Emiko chuckled.<br>
+Emiko chuckled.<br>
 “That’s dramatic.”<br>
-She couldn’t tell if he was joking or just dead serious.</p>
+She couldn’t tell if he was joking or just dead serious.<br>

-<p>“I’m totally serious,” he grinned.<br>
+“I’m totally serious,” he grinned.<br>
 “Everything you cook is amazing.
 But since I’ve been in the States?
-I’ve really come to appreciate it.”</p>
+I’ve really come to appreciate it.”<br>

-<p>*Then maybe you should just stay here forever...*<br>
+<span class="uk-text-emphasis">Then maybe you should just stay here forever...</span><br>
 The thought flickered through her mind—but she swallowed it back down.</p>

-<p>“...So your contract’s another year, right?”<br>
+“...So your contract’s another year, right?”<br>
 She set the empty bowl in the sink.
-“You’re coming back to Japan... right?”</p>
+“You’re coming back to Japan... right?”<br>

-<p>“Yeah.
+“Yeah.
 That’s the plan.”<br>
 Akira glanced down, thoughtful.
 “Sid invited me to join Nexus, but...
-I’ve still got things I want to do here.”</p>
+I’ve still got things I want to do here.”<br>

-<p>Emiko let out a quiet breath.
+Emiko let out a quiet breath.
 Her gaze dropped.<br>
 “I saw that.
 He mentioned it on the mailing list.”<br>
 She hesitated, then added, “Still, it’s impressive.
-Q-Nexus in Sydney’s no joke.”</p>
+Q-Nexus in Sydney’s no joke.”<br>

-<p>“He keeps a low profile, but yeah—he’s legit.
+“He keeps a low profile, but yeah—he’s legit.
 But I want to go back to the university.”<br>
 Akira began plating the salad.
 “Back to Okano’s lab.
 I started this research there.
-I want to finish it properly.”</p>
+I want to finish it properly.”<br>

-<p>“Back when it launched, Okano said, ‘I want this lab to be a place where you can research freely.’”<br>
+“Back when it launched, Okano said, ‘I want this lab to be a place where you can research freely.’”<br>
 He topped the salad with pork slices.
 “I was the first grad student there.
-It’s grown a lot since then, but that’s not why I want to go back.”</p>
+It’s grown a lot since then, but that’s not why I want to go back.”<br>

-<p>He looked up, distant for a moment.<br>
+He looked up, distant for a moment.<br>
 “I want to create something that understands emotion—and connects people.
 I think that’s possible.
-And that lab... it’s the closest place to it.”</p>
+And that lab... it’s the closest place to it.”<br>

-<p>Emiko said nothing.<br>
+Emiko said nothing.<br>
-She carried the empty bowl to the sink and turned on the water.</p>
+She carried the empty bowl to the sink and turned on the water.<br>

-<p>“Sid told me, ‘Your research needs the environment I can give you.’”<br>
+“Sid told me, ‘Your research needs the environment I can give you.’”<br>
 Akira laughed quietly.
-“Sounds like him, right?”</p>
+“Sounds like him, right?”<br>

-<p>“Yeah.
+“Yeah.
 It comes through clearly in the list too.”<br>
 Emiko smiled faintly.
 “He used to be in the military, didn’t he?
 That explains the... intensity.”</p>

-<p>“He was a signal officer, yeah.
+“He was a signal officer, yeah.
 Knows everything about communications.
 Super helpful.
 And strong—really strong.
-I want you to meet him sometime.”</p>
+I want you to meet him sometime.”<br>

-<p>Akira seemed about to say more—but went quiet.<br>
+Akira seemed about to say more—but went quiet.<br>
 Emiko turned her head slightly.
-“What?”</p>
+“What?”<br>

-<p>He looked up, like he was trying to find the right words.<br>
+He looked up, like he was trying to find the right words.<br>
 “My theory... it only exists because I was here.
 In Japan.
-So I want to finish it here.”</p>
+So I want to finish it here.”<br>

-<p>Then his nose twitched.<br>
+Then his nose twitched.<br>
 “Wait.
-Emiko, is something... burning?”</p>
+Emiko, is something... burning?”<br>

-<p>“Huh?”<br>
+“Huh?”<br>
-She whipped around. “—Oh no!!”</p>
+She whipped around. “—Oh no!!”<br>

-<p>She lunged for the grill tray.<br>
+She lunged for the grill tray.<br>
 The thick slices of deep-fried tofu were covered in tomato sauce and cheese—beautifully baked.<br>
-But the finely chopped green onions on top were now thoroughly blackened.</p>
+But the finely chopped green onions on top were now thoroughly blackened.<br>

-<p>“I meant to check on it... and completely forgot.”<br>
+“I meant to check on it... and completely forgot.”<br>
-She pressed a hand to her forehead, sighing in defeat.</p>
+She pressed a hand to her forehead, sighing in defeat.<br>

-<p>Akira peeked over her shoulder.<br>
+Akira peeked over her shoulder.<br>
 “I like it a little burnt.
 Let’s eat it anyway.”<br>
 He gave her a warm grin.</p>